Asthma and Children

 What causes childhood asthma?

+Childhood asthma is caused by the child's genetic predisposition and allergies.
 The majority of children with asthma have allergies.
 Even exposure to low-grade allergens (those that do not cause significant allergic reactions) may increase the severity of a child's asthma.
 In addition, allergies may play a role in undiagnosed asthma cases.
-Other triggers of childhood asthma may include:

 If my child has asthma, can he/she participate in sports?

 Exercise, such as running, may trigger an asthma attack in the majority of children with asthma.
 However, with proper management of the child's asthma, a child with asthma can maintain full participation in most sports.
 Aerobic exercise actually improves airway function by strengthening breathing muscles.
 Some tips for exercising with asthma include the following: